samply/bridgehead/README.md

 ## About

+Maybe this would explain the purpose of this repository better:

 The Bridgehead is a collection of Software componentens for medical informatics usecases.
-This repository helps the user to deploy these compoents efficently.
-The bridgehead contains of project independen components:

-- forward proxy
-- reverse proxy
-- landingpage

-Also, the bridgehead contains of componentens that are project specific.
-For deatil refer to each project in [Projects](docs/projects.md).
+This repository aims to ease the deployment of those components to their users, by providing consistent configuration and software updates across the usecases.
+For this purpose, a minimal set of default components is integrated within this repository:

+- A forward proxy, as a central point for scanning and logging outgoing network traffic of the components deployed with the bridgehead
+- A reverse proxy, that distributes incoming network traffic to the components of the bridgehead.
+- A landingpage, that offers a quick graphical overview of all components running in the bridgehead

+Because the different use cases of the bridgehead all require different components, we provide detailed project specific documentation on these inside [Projects](docs/projects.md).

 ---